Beam-Connectivity/grafana-dashboard-manager/README.md

 1. Develop existing dashboard, or create a new one and save it in the web UI.
 2. Ensure the dashboard is in the desired folder.
-3. Use `grafana-cli` to extract the new dashboards and save them to a local directory.
+3. Use `grafana-dashboard-manager` to extract the new dashboards and save them to a local directory.
 4. Dashboards can be created/updated from the local directory back into Grafana.

 # Usage